kwantam/kwantam.github.com/lhs/Rust_cross_bootstrapping.md

 `arm-unknown-linux-gnueabihf`.
-The reason is that, in the latter case, the LLVM build script assumes it will find a gcc called `arm-unknown-linux-gnueabihf`; when it doesn't, it silently falls back to the system GCC, which will produce binaries of the wrong flavor.
+The reason is that, in the latter case, the LLVM build script assumes it will find a gcc called `arm-unknown-linux-gnueabihf`; when it doesn't, it silently falls back to the system `gcc`, which will produce binaries of the wrong flavor.

 ### Enable `llvm-config` for the cross LLVM build ###